Strawberries in Pregnancy – Causes, Benefits and Recipes

 In all three methods, it’s important to avoid using too much force or pressure when washing the strawberries, as this can damage the fruit.
 Also, remember to wash your hands thoroughly with soap and water before handling the strawberries to minimise the risk of bacterial contamination.

-Best Ways to Add Strawberries in Your Pregnancy Diet
+Best Ways to Add Strawberries to Your Pregnancy Diet

 Strawberries are a delicious and nutritious addition to any pregnancy diet.
 Here are five great ways to incorporate strawberries into your meals and snacks:

-• Smoothies: Blend fresh or frozen strawberries with yogurt or milk for a creamy and nutritious breakfast or snack.
+- Smoothies: Blend fresh or frozen strawberries with yoghurt or milk for a creamy and nutritious breakfast or snack.

-• Snacks: Dip fresh strawberries in Greek yogurt or nut butter for a quick and easy snack that’s high in protein and healthy fats.
+- Snacks: Dip fresh strawberries in Greek yoghurt or nut butter for a quick and easy snack that’s high in protein and healthy fats.

-When incorporating strawberries into your pregnancy diet, it’s important to choose fresh, organic berries whenever possible and to wash them thoroughly before consuming.
-Make sure that the strawberries aren’t wax coated for extra shine by your fruit vendor.
-Sometimes, in the name of bright red and big strawberries, fruit sellers stock up very highly pesticide injected
+When incorporating strawberries into your pregnancy diet, it’s important to choose fresh, organic berries whenever possible and to wash them thoroughly before consuming, as they contain high amounts of pesticides (9).
+Make sure that the strawberries aren’t wax-coated for extra shine by your fruit vendor.

 Delicious Strawberry Recipes for Pregnant Women